markneumann/my-portfolio/README.md

-# Robin Norwood's portfolio
+# My serverless portfolio

-This is my professional portfolio.
+This is my serverless portfolio.
 It uses AWS and ReactJS.

 ## Technologies Used